 One of the more interesting aspects of The Pyx is that it makes a virtue of being shot in Montreal.
 From the 1990s onwards, various Canadian cities became used as cut-price locations by Hollywood because they look so much like American cities (an entire Canadian film industry grew up around this).
 Even Canadian-made films suffered an identity crisis and began to pass themselves off as being set in American cities on the theorising that this would sell them to wider markets.
 The Pyx is a film made before this practice set in and it is nice to see a Canadian film shot for wider release being unapologetic about its own identity.
 Even more so, in that Montreal is located in the French-speaking province of Quebec, it is a film where the language spoken by the characters does not all come in English.
 The opening crime scene comes in a bewildering range of both English and French dialogue (unsubtitled as well) and Christopher Plummer even speaks French to the people he questions during the course of his investigation.

 Karen Black is listed as the lead.
 Blacks career was launched after a small part in Easy Rider (1969) and her profile rose through films like Five Easy Pieces (1970), Airport 1975 (1975), Day of the Locust (1975) and Nashville (1975).
-In recent years, she has gained somewhat of a reputation as a Scream Queen due to roles of this era such as Trilogy of Terror (1975) and Burnt Offerings (1976) and since the late 1980s had made a career out of appearances in B genre films.
-Black was an unlikely leading lady today her cross-eyed looks would never get past a casting agent, while her frequent space cadet method of acting would surely never have gotten the attention it did back in the 1970s.
+In recent years, she has gained somewhat of a reputation as a Scream Queen due to roles of this era such as Trilogy of Terror (1975) and Burnt Offerings (1976) and since the late 1980s up until her death in 2013 made a career out of appearances in B genre films.
+Black was an unlikely leading lady today her cross-eyed looks would never get past a casting agent, while her frequent space cadet method of acting would surely never get her the attention today that it did back in the 1970s.
 Here she even sings a number of songs of the soundtrack (which are not that bad either).
 Second billed, although getting the lions share of the screen time, is Christopher Plummer.
 One has gotten so used to Plummer as a mature actor with some surprisingly prolific appearances in his senior years that you tend to forget that he has a career going all the way back to live television in the 1950s before his breakout role as Captain von Trapp in The Sound of Music (1965).
 The Christopher Plummer we have here is from the heyday when he was still a young leading man.